laravel/spark-docs/kiosk.md

 <a name="metrics"></a>
 ## Metrics

-This component displays a variety of performance / revenue metrics for your application, such as monthly recurring revenue, total revenue, new registrations, as well as the number of user subscriptions per plan.
-This component may be used to get a basic overview of the growth of your application.

-To capture nightly metrics, make sure to schedule the `spark:kpi` Artisan command to run nightly in your application's `app/Console/Kernel.php` file.
+To capture nightly revenue metrics for your application, make sure to schedule the `spark:kpi` Artisan command to run nightly in your application's `app/Console/Kernel.php` file.
 Of course, you'll also need to schedule a "Cron" job to run the `schedule:run` Artisan command every minute.
 For more information on scheduled commands, check out the [relevant Laravel documentation](https://laravel.com/docs/scheduling):

     $schedule->command('spark:kpi')->dailyAt('23:55');

 <a name="customization"></a>
 ## Customization

 Adding your own panels to the Kiosk is a breeze.
-Simply customize the `resources/views/vendor/spark/kiosk.blade.php` view to include an additional tab link and tab panel.
+To get started, customize the `resources/views/vendor/spark/kiosk.blade.php` view to include an additional tab link and tab panel.
 You are free to check out the included views as an example of how to write your own Kiosk components.
 However, you are not required to make your Kiosk panel a Vue component.